-Bieber: State lawmakers should make voting easier, not harder
+Bieber: Lawmakers should make voting easier, not harder

 The 2016 election may seem like a long way off, but Republicans in Lansing are already making it harder to vote, so they can tip the scales in their favor next November.